jrblevin/markdown-mode/README.md

 provides an interface to all of the possible customizations:

   * `markdown-command` - the command used to run Markdown (default:
     `markdown`).
 This variable may be customized to pass command-line options to your Markdown processor of choice.
 We recommend you to use list of strings if you want to set command line options like.
     `'("pandoc" "--from=markdown" "--to=html5")`.
-It can also be a function; in this case `markdown` will call it with three
+It can also be a function; in this case `markdown` will call it with three arguments or four arguments, depending on
+    `markdown-command-needs-filename`.
+The first three arguments are:
-    arguments: the beginning and end of the region to process, and a buffer to write the output to.
+    the beginning and end of the region to process, and a buffer to write the output to.
+When `markdown-command-needs-filename` is `t`, the fourth argument is set to the name of the file.

   * `markdown-command-needs-filename` - set to `t` if `markdown-command` does not accept standard input (default: